Iceberg connector#

 ALTER TABLE test_table EXECUTE remove_orphan_files(retention_threshold => '7d')

-The value for retention_threshold must be higher than or equal to iceberg.remove_orphan_files.min-retention in the catalog otherwise the procedure fails with a similar message: Retention specified (1.00d) is shorter than the minimum retention configured in the system (7.00d).
+The value for retention_threshold must be higher than or equal to iceberg.remove-orphan-files.min-retention in the catalog otherwise the procedure fails with a similar message: Retention specified (1.00d) is shorter than the minimum retention configured in the system (7.00d).
 The default value for this property is 7d.

 drop_extended_stats#